-Rated second in the UK and 17th in the world for the impact of our research, the Environment department at the University of York offers an outstanding, dynamic and multidisciplinary environment in which to carry out research.
-Our range of flexible research programmes are targeted at individuals with a background in environmental science or a related field wishing to pursue a senior research post in the public or private sectors, or a career in academia.
+Rated second in the UK and 17th in the world for the impact of our research, the Environment department at the University of York offers an outstanding, dynamic and multidisciplinary environment in which to carry out PhD research.
+Our current PhD students come from many countries around the world and are funded via research councils, charities, industry, government grants, and private resources.

-Prospective students are encouraged to contact potential advisors early on.
+Prospective students are encouraged to contact potential supervisors early on.
 They will be happy to give you advice on the feasibility of your research ideas and offer feedback on a draft proposal.
 For each academic year, we also offer a number of funded studentships to exceptional applicants.
-Please see the funding section for more information.
+Please see the funding section and vacancies section for more information.

 The Stockholm Environment Institute (SEI), a leading global environmental policy institute, has one of its largest centres embedded within the Environment Department.
 This unique arrangement allows postgraduate researchers to gain a research degree from the department, whilst simultaneously benefiting from SEI’s strong links to global policy makers such as UNEP and the World Health Organisation, and international connections with other SEI centres in Stockholm, Boston, Bangkok, Dar es Salaam and Oxford.